Hatice Sultan (daughter of Mustafa III): Death

 Hatice Sultan died on 17 July 1822, at the age of fifty four, and was buried in the mausoleum of Mihrişah Sultan located in Eyüp.
-After her death, her belongings were assigneted ti her sister Beyhan, her probate inventories included more than five hundred pieces of European porcelain, which appear to have been kept in three different parts of her palace.
+After her death, her belongings were assigned to her sister Beyhan; her probate inventories included more than five hundred pieces of European porcelain, which appear to have been kept in three different parts of her palace.
 Her debts were covered by her cousin Mahmud II.

 Issue

 By her husband, Hatice Sultan had a son: